 The Pirate Park behind Atlantic Recreation Center

-- You’ll find the The Nature Centre open to the public and located at the Omni Amelia Island Plantation.
+- You’ll find the The Nature Center open to the public and located at the Omni Amelia Island Plantation.
 Operated by staff with backgrounds in biology and environmental studies, this educating experience offers children a fun and captivating way to learn about the environment around them.
 Stop by for a Critter Talk and meet Buddy the Parrot.
 This is a fantastic place where your young ones will come away with a love and respect for the creatures we share our island with.

 - Children can come to understand how that delicious local shrimp is caught while learning about local ecology, all while taking in views of the Intracoastal Waterway on a family-friendly Amelia River Cruise.
 Some may even see dolphins.